Santa Barbara, California: After World War II

 Local relations with the oil industry gradually soured through the period.
 Production at Summerland had ended, Elwood was winding down, and to find new fields oil companies carried out seismic exploration of the Channel using explosives, a controversial practice that local fishermen claimed harmed their catch.
 The culminating disaster, and one of the formative events in the modern environmental movement, was the blowout at Union Oil's Platform A on the Dos Cuadras Field, about 8 mi southeast of Santa Barbara in the Santa Barbara Channel, on January 28, 1969.
 Approximately 100000 oilbbl of oil surged out of a huge undersea break, fouling hundreds of square miles of ocean and all the coastline from Ventura to Goleta, as well north facing beaches on the Channel Islands.
 Two legislative consequences of the spill in the next year were the passages of the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA); locally, outraged citizens formed GOO (Get Oil Out).

-Santa Barbara's business community strove to attract development until the surge in the anti-growth movement in the 1970s.
+Santa Barbara's business community strove to attract development until the surge in the managed growth movement in the 1970s.
 Many "clean" industries, especially aerospace firms such as Raytheon and Delco Electronics, moved to town in the 1950s and 1960s, bringing employees from other parts of the U.S. UCSB itself became a major employer.
-In 1975, the city passed an ordinance restricting growth to a maximum of 85,000 residents, through zoning.
-Growth in the adjacent Goleta Valley could be shut down by denying water meters to developers seeking permits.
-As a result of these changes, growth slowed down, but prices rose sharply.
+In 1975, the city reduced density in multiple zones to provide for a built-out population of approximately 85,000, a number that fit within the city's resources of such as water supply and traffic capacity.

 When voters approved connection to State water supplies in 1991, parts of the city, especially outlying areas, resumed growth, but more slowly than during the boom period of the 1950s and 1960s.
 While the slower growth preserved the quality of life for most residents and prevented the urban sprawl notorious in the Los Angeles basin, housing in the Santa Barbara area was in short supply, and prices soared: in 2006, only six percent of residents could afford a median-value house.
 As a result, many people who work in Santa Barbara commute from adjacent, more affordable areas, such as Santa Maria, Lompoc, and Ventura.
 The resultant traffic on incoming arteries, in particular the stretch of Highway 101 between Ventura and Santa Barbara, is another problem being addressed by long-range planners.